Columbia, SC Personal Injury Lawyers

 Founding Partner: Attorney Wayne Ridgeway Jr.

-Need to File An Injury Claim in South Carolina?
+Need to File An Injury Claim in Columbia?

-In South Carolina, you may file a personal injury claim within three years from the date of injury.
+In Columbia, SC, you may file a personal injury claim within three years from the date of injury.
 It’s best to get help sooner rather than later.
 Contact our Injury Attorneys today.

-Common Types of Injury Claims in South Carolina
+Common Types of Injury Claims in Columbia, SC

 When equipment or chemicals catch on fire or explode, burn injuries can often result.
 Unfortunately, severe burns are very serious.
 They often have to be treated in expensive specialized burn units.